OpenTelemetry MySQL Monitoring [step by step]

 Connection metrics track how many clients are connected and whether you're approaching the max_connections limit:

-• mysql.connection.errors — connection errors by type (max connections, internal, etc.)
+• mysql.connection.errors — connection errors by type (optional, enabled above)

 Query performance metrics help identify slow queries and throughput issues:

-• mysql.operations — command counts (SELECT, INSERT, UPDATE, DELETE)
+• mysql.commands — command counts (SELECT, INSERT, UPDATE, DELETE; optional, enabled above)

 Buffer pool metrics reveal how effectively InnoDB is caching data:

-• mysql.buffer_pool.pages — pages by state (data, free, dirty)
+• mysql.buffer_pool.pages — pages by kind (data, free, misc, total)

 • mysql.buffer_pool.operations — read requests vs disk reads (cache hit ratio)